abacusorg/abacusutils/docs/installation.rst

 Requirements
 ------------
-abacusutils should work with Python 3.7-3.10 on all mainstream Linux distributions.
+abacusutils should work with Python 3.8-3.11 (and possibly earlier versions, too) on all mainstream Linux distributions.
 MacOS support should be possible, but is presently not working and help would be needed to finish adding Mac support (see
 `this PR <https://github.com/abacusorg/abacusutils/pull/59>`_).